AjayKumbham/evernorth-backend-api/README.md

 - **Technologies:** Spring Boot, MySQL, JWT
 - **Purpose:** Practical experience in enterprise backend development

-**Note:** This project is developed for learning purposes only and does not represent an official Evernorth product.
+**Note:** This project is developed for learning purposes only and does not represent an official Evernorth product.The live version of this documentation is available [here](https://ajaykumbham.github.io/backend-api-docs/).
 ## API Documentation

 ### I. Authentication APIs